-Nursing Completion Program Registered Nurse to Bachelor of Science
+Registered Nurse (RN) to Bachelor of Science in Nursing (BSN)

 The RN-to-BSN program consists of two levels - the junior level and the senior level.
-Both levels consist of two semesters.
-Thus, the revised program continues to be two years in length.
 Students may enter the junior level of the program while completing prerequisite general education courses.
-The student may also enter the new program of study in the fall or spring semester but must complete all general education and junior level courses before advancement to the senior level.
+The student may also enter the program of study in the fall or spring semester but must complete all general education and junior level courses before advancement to the senior level.
 The BSN can be completed in three (3) semesters of full-time study.

-RN-BSN program is accredited by the National League for Nursing.
-Total credit hours of college-level courses required for graduation: 120
+Total credit hours of college-level courses required for graduation: 120 semester hours

-- Must complete 60 semester credit hours of associate level courses by enrollment or transfer credit.
+- Complete 57 semester credit hours of associate level courses by enrollment or transfer credit.

-- Completion of appropriate Interdisciplinary general education requirements (see list below).
+- Complete appropriate Interdisciplinary general education requirements (See the Curriculum Program of Study).

-- Completion of all courses identified on the program of study a minimum grade of "C" in all major courses and maintains a 2.7 or greater on a 4.0 scale cumulative grade point average.
+- Complete all courses identified on the program of study with a minimum grade of "C" and maintains a 2.7 or greater on a 4.0 scale cumulative grade point average.